A Social Network Analysis of Occupational Segregation: Introduction

-Significant progress has been achieved in modeling labour market phenomena by means of social networks.
-Such articles have for instance investigated the effect of social networks on employment, wage inequality, and labour market transitions.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt The seminal paper on the role of networks in the labor markets is Montgomery (1991).
-Other well cited papers include, e.g., Calv\'{o}-Armengol and Jackson (2004, 2007), Ioannides and Soutevent (2006), or Bramoull\'{e} and Saint-Paul (2010);\ for more general reviews on the economic analysis of social networks see,e.g., Goyal (2007), Jackson (2008), Goyal (2016). } This work points out that individual performance on the labour market crucially depends on the position individuals take in the social network structure.
-However, these studies typically do not focus on the role that networks play in accounting for persistent patterns of occupational segregation and inequality between races, genders or ethnicities.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt Calv\'{o}-Armengol and Jackson (2004) find that two groups with two different networks may have different employment rates due to the endogenous decision to drop out of the labor market.
-However, their finding draws heavily on an example that already assumes a large amount of inequality; in particular, the groups are initially unconnected and the initial employment state of the two groups is unequal. } A recent exception is Bolte et al (2020)\ who discuss how the distribution of job referrals could lead to persistent inequality and intergenerational immobility.
-Here, instead of focusing on the network structure, we take a simpler reduced form approach, which allows us to highlight the mechanism relating the role of the job networks in the labour market to occupational segregation and inequality between social groups.
+Significant progress has been achieved in modeling labor market phenomena by means of social networks.
+Existing research has for instance investigated the effect of social networks on employment, wage inequality, and labor market transitions.\footnote{The seminal paper on the role of networks in the labor markets is \citet{Montgomery 1991}.
+Other well cited papers include, e.g., \citet{calvojackson1, calvojackson2}, \citet{IoannidesSoutevent}, or \citet{bramoullesp};\ for more general reviews on the economic analysis of social networks see,e.g., \citet{Goyal 2007,Goyal 2016}, \citet{Jackson 2008}.} This work points out that individual performance on the labor market crucially depends on the position individuals take in the social network structure.
+However, these studies typically do not focus on the role that networks play in accounting for persistent patterns of occupational segregation and inequality between races, genders or ethnicities.\footnote{\citet{calvojackson1} find that two groups with two different networks may have different employment rates due to the endogenous decision to drop out of the labor market.
+However, their finding draws heavily on an example that already assumes a large amount of inequality; in particular, the groups are initially unconnected and the initial employment state of the two groups is unequal.} A recent exception is \citet{Bolteetal} who model and discuss how the distribution of job referrals could lead to persistent inequality and intergenerational immobility, also discussing the impact on productivity.
+While we do not analyse the wider impact and implications of the \textit{network structure} or the intergenerational dynamic aspects, our simpler, 'reduced form' approach enables us to focus on and highlight the essential role of the homophilous referral mechanism that relates indirect job finding via social network contacts to occupational segregation and labor market inequality in earnings and employment between social groups.\footnote{Linked to the intergenerational focus of \citet{Bolteetal}, it is perhaps of interest to note that our model could easily be enhanced to also address some of the relevant dynamic, intergenerational aspects in this context of labour markets with homophilous job referrals, among which the persistence of the occupational segregation over time, for instance by analyzing a myopic best-reply dynamics starting from given initial conditions (this specific implementation has been suggested to us by an anonymous referee).
+Inter alia, the gender or racial homophily in job referrals could thus be explained to contribute essentially to the perpetuation of occupational segregation and labour market inequalities along gender and race lines.} In particular, we use our model to explore strategic career choices in this context of homophilous job contact networks, complementing therefore the scope of \citet{Bolteetal}.